 Best food on the river!
 And also better than what you eat at home.
 We provide healthy and delicious meals, accompanied with lots of salads, fresh fruits and vegetables.
 We also use as much organic produce/products as is available.
 Our goal is to have you eat healthy meals so that you feel good and refreshed during the day with lots of energy for fun in this remote wilderness setting.
 If you would like a copy of our menu please call us.
 Vegetarian’s, Vegan’s and Non-gluten folks are welcome and meat eaters alike!

-We provide raft support for hard-shell kayaks and canoes.
+We provide raft support for hard-shell kayaks and SUP’s.
 We take all the gear and do all the camp work so you can play during the day and relax at night.
 We also do kayak teaching clinics in partnership with Tarkio Kayak Adventures for at least one trip early in the season, usually the end of June.
 We also partner with ACA instructor Davide Sartoni and he is leading a SUP trip Aug 14-19, 2020.